itsmattch/question-vault/README.md

 candidate's knowledge, skills, and suitability for a role.
 Here are some strategies to consider:

+#### Choose relevant questions

+In an interview, it's critical to ask questions that are relevant to the role you're hiring for.
+While it can be interesting to explore a candidate's knowledge in various areas, sticking to job-related topics is usually more productive and respectful of the candidate's time.

 #### Start with simple questions

 Initiating the interview with straightforward questions can help put the